-(3) From an evidence-based Developmental perspective when skills are embedded in the context of social-emotional relationships (i.e., around the child’s natural feelings or emerging “sense of self”) they become integrated, spontaneous and meaningful.
-However, when skills are addressed using a standardized checklist or in robotic or isolated manner and thus targeted apart from the child's pleasurable dynamics of social-emotional relating and engaging then those selective targeted "performance-behavioral skills" become compartmentalized (i.e., splintered, mechanical and disassociated) from the child’s natural developing and integrated “sense of self" (e.g., the clinician designs a behavioral treatment plan to have child complete a standardized series of performance behavioral-cognitive tasks - and often under the stern admonition to parents of "necessary preschool/school readiness skills"- rather than the core Functional-Emotional Developmental undertaking of engaging the child where s/he is as an integral part of two-way reciprocal social-emotional problem solving around the child's natural affective interests and individuated affect-sensory processing differences which creates the necessary foundations for integrated growth and learning).
+(3) From an evidence-based Developmental perspective when skills are embedded in the context of social-emotional relationships (i.e., around the child’s natural feelings-and-emerging “sense of self”) they become integrated, spontaneous and meaningful.
+However, when skills are addressed in a robotic or isolated manner and thus targeted apart from the child's pleasurable dynamics of social-emotional relating and engaging then those "selectively targeted" cognitive performance-behavioral skills become by default compartmentalized (i.e., splintered, mechanical and disassociated) from the child’s natural developing and integrated “sense of self" (e.g., the clinician designs a behavioral treatment plan to have child complete a standardized-list series of performance behavioral-cognitive tasks - and often under the egregious admonition to parents of "necessary preschool/school readiness skills"- rather than the core Functional-Emotional Developmental undertaking of engaging the child where s/he is as an integral part of two-way reciprocal social-psychological emotional problem solving around the child's natural affective interests and affect-sensory processing differences which creates the necessary foundations for integrated mind-emotional-bodily growth and learning).

-This is in marked contrast to the child successfully gently, intuitively and emotionally guided to spontaneously learn to use his/her greater social-emotional-problem solving capacities not simply to mechanically provide the "correct answer" - or sets of newly trained functional scripted responses on cue (e.g., "I want____" as a memorization of response with the same unvarying or flat affect across different situations or person to person encounters) but rather (and as a core part of executive functioning) to spontaneously emotionally-cognitively register, assess, attune and respond to each person or encounter in increasingly novel ways.
+This is in marked contrast to the child successfully gently, intuitively and emotionally guided by the informed therapist and parent to spontaneously learn to use his/her greater back and forth social-emotional-problem solving capacities not simply to mechanically provide the "correct answer" - or sets of newly trained functional scripted responses on cue (e.g., "I want____" as a memorization of response with the same unvarying or flat affect across different situations or person to person encounters as "skills" are unfurled down a checklist) but rather (and as a core part of executive functioning) to spontaneously emotionally-cognitively register, assess, attune and respond to each person or encounter in increasingly novel ways.
 In other words, the child (or older) spontaneously beginning to converse from a more internally secure, affective co-regulated and integrated manner and thus functionally being able to more fully receptively process, understand and proactively respond to what is actually being both non-verbally and verbally communicated by others.

-The primary point that needs to be emphasized here is that these typical earlier and extremely critical core Functional Emotional Developmental foundations (i.e., addressing the child's autonomic system, earlier sense of calm, regulation/co-regulation and thus reconstructing the developmental foundations which allow for spontaneous affective and assertive "sense of self " with primary caregivers and others during simple to increasingly complex back and forth social engagement) absolutely necessitates special educators and others,
+The primary point that needs to be emphasized here is that these very typical but earlier and extremely critical core Functional Emotional Developmental foundations which centrally entails addressing the child's parasympathetic and sympathetic nervous system, for example, earlier sense of calm, regulation/co-regulation with primary caregivers from breaks vis a vis fight/flight or immobilzation responses and thus reconstructing the emotional-developmental foundations which allow for a healthy and spontaneous affective and assertive "sense of self " with primary caregivers and others during simple to increasingly complex back and forth social engagement absolutely necessitates that special educators and all others,

-(A) Understand what are the neurobiological-psychological-social underpinnings that constitute infant mental health and early childhood development with respect to simple to increasingly complex back and forth engagement.
+(A) Understand what are the biological-psychological-social emotional underpinnings that constitute core infant mental health and early childhood development with respect to simple to increasingly diverse and complex back and forth circles of communicative engagement.

-(B) Understand what are the neurobiological-psychological-social underpinnings that constitute a disconnection or affective dysregulation in simple to increasingly complex back and forth engagement associated with ASD and related developmental challenges.
+(B) Understand what are the biological-psychological-social emotional underpinnings that constitute a diathesis or affective dysregulation in simple to increasingly complex back and forth engagement associated with ASD and related developmental challenges.

-(C) Accordingly, target not the child’s surface behaviors (e.g.," non-compliant responses" and re-direct, them into "compliant responses") but take the time to guide primary caregivers and others to engage the child's deeper primary earlier core executive challenges (e.g., connecting feelings in emotional-social back and forth engagement in a completely respectful and integrated manner) which then leads to reduced anxiety, increased pleasurable, meaningful and sustained engagement and spontaneous social pragmatic language/communication.
+(C) Accordingly, target NOT the child’s surface behaviors (e.g.," non-compliant responses" and re-direct, them into "compliant responses") but take the time to guide primary caregivers and others to engage the child's deeper primary earlier core executive challenges (e.g., connecting each child's feelings in emotional-social back and forth engagement in a completely respectful and integrated manner) which then leads to reduced anxiety, increased secure-based attachment, increased pleasurable, meaningful and sustained engagement and the emergence of spontaneous social pragmatic language/communication.

-For example, a focus not on the child’s ability to identify, label, match and imitate (i.e., looking, pointing or utterance upon rote memorization or command) but much more importantly clinicians guiding primary caregivers to understand, listen attune and guide their child to proactively initiate, play with affect/emotion and communicate with other(s) in novel rather than in scripted manners, that is, from the child’s perspective (i.e., his/her emerging core “sense of self” in relationship to others).
+This does not include, for example, the child’s ability to identify, label, match and imitate (i.e., looking, pointing or utterance upon rote memorization or command - an artifice of a laundry checklist unfurling ).
+What is critical are clinicians guiding primary caregivers to emotionally-engage/understand, listen attune and guide their child to proactively initiate, play with affect/emotion and communicate with other(s) in back and forth novel rather than in scripted manners (i.e., the child’s perspective) from his/her emerging core “sense of self” in relationship to the world-and-others.

 In other words, what the child is fully capable of achieving in a comprehensive manner much earlier on when those targeted "discrete tasks to generalized skills” are not robotically or blindly implemented, as is commonly done by special educators and other professionals (e.g., adult directed tasks or selectively targeted behaviors apart from the child’s natural intent or affective "sense of self " and underlying processing challenges under the pandemic willfully ignorant enormously profitable and misguided belief of the “the only scientifically proven methodology for children with ASD, applied behavioral analysis" ).

-Rather all "skills" must be fully embedded and addressed throughout the day, that is, in the moment to moment context of guided reciprocal emotional-social engagement around the child’s natural intent and sensory-affect motor processing differences that make engaging and relating with others challenging.
+Rather from voluminous research across the neurosciences translated into evidenced-based treatment, all "skills" must be fully embedded and addressed throughout the day, that is, in the moment to moment context of guided reciprocal emotional-social engagement around the child’s natural intent and sensory-affect motor processing differences that make engaging and relating with others challenging.
 Thus, from a comprehensive Developmental perspective, the focus is not to train the child on a laundry checklist of specific targeted behaviors or "broken down tasks" but rather as the evidenced based neurodevelopmental facts clearly demonstrate and demand on core executive functioning or praxis.